MalakhFuller/5-VM-Home-SOC-Lab/README.md

 ### Project 1 — Full 5-VM SOC Lab Build | Wazuh SIEM | Active Directory | Sysmon

-Complete build-out of a 5-VM isolated SOC lab from scratch, including hypervisor configuration, network segmentation, SIEM deployment, endpoint instrumentation, Active Directory setup, and domain joining of both Windows and Linux endpoints.
+Building the whole environment from nothing: hypervisor and network segmentation, the Wazuh SIEM, endpoint instrumentation with Sysmon, a from-scratch Active Directory domain, and joining both a Windows and a Linux endpoint to it.
+The short version of what it taught me — the security tooling was rarely the hard part; the plumbing, permissions, and DNS around it were, which is exactly the stuff that breaks at 2am in a real SOC.

 **Skills demonstrated:**
 - Multi-VM hypervisor configuration (VMware Workstation Pro)